The Nature walks - click on a map icon for details!

 I have added a page to show you some additional places where small children can be taken or those with limited walking capacity.
 These 'nature' places are shown on the Purple button.
-No guidance is given on where to walk but most are nice small sites.
+No guidance is given on those for where to walk but most are nice small sites with clear paths.

 Choose how far you wish to walk and look for walks with that colour label on the map or use the buttons on this page.

 Zoom in and you can click on the start button on the Google Map and follow the link.

 More routes will be added so keep checking back for more.

 Nature you find will vary from season to season.
 We try to give a snapshot for each walk.
 Watch our Facebook page for more topical subjects - what's being seen now, what's being heard, best choices.

 Feel free to use the Contact Form to tell us what you find and post your photos on the Facebook page.